mobilecoinofficial/grapevine/README.md

 * You have a mobile app, and Alice's client wants to pass a message to Bob's client.
 * Following with standard practices, Alice does not make a direct p2p connection to Bob, for a lot of reasons.
-Instead, Alice writes her message to a backend service (which is sometimes called a "message broker") with a tag indicating that the message is intended for Bob.
+Instead, Alice writes her message to a backend service (which is sometimes called a "message broker" or a "message bus") with a tag indicating that the message is intended for Bob.
 * Later, Bob is able to discover and download the message from the backend service.
   This way the message can be delivered asynchronously even if Alice and Bob do not have their apps open at the exact same time.

-However, you are concerned about **privacy** impacts of this arrangement.
+However, you are concerned about **privacy impact** of this arrangement.
 You, the service operator, can see when Alice is writing a message to Bob -- you likely can see Alice's IP when she reaches out, and she may have some kind of auth token that you use to ensure she's a real user and prevent DOS attacks, which identifies her when she makes a connection.